simongravelle/publication-data/README.md

 This page describes the investigation we conducted as part of the SFB 1313, in collaboration with the experimental group of Ilmenau in Germany.
 The goals of the investigation were to:

-- better understand the properties of water confined within salt crusts, which are disordered porous media made of salt
+- **better understand the properties of water confined within salt crusts**, which are disordered porous media made of salt
-- combine NMR experiments, which allow for probing the dynamics of water within a porous medium, with molecular simulations, a numerical method which allow to resolve the trajectories of water molecules, and their interaction with the salt surface
+- **combine NMR experiments**, which allow for probing the dynamics of water within a porous medium, **with molecular simulations**, a numerical method which allow to resolve the trajectories of water molecules, and their interaction with the salt surface